 What makes the almond flour tortillas soft and flexible is psyllium.
 Psyllium husk is a form of soluble fiber that provides not only elasticity and structure, but also binding.
 It works a bit like gluten in traditional baking, and makes it possible to handle the dough.
 I prefer whole psyllium husk over powdered because it’s lighter in color and tastes more neutral (since it’s not as concentrated as powdered psyllium).
 However, psyllium powder works in a pinch.

-A little bit of baking soda for leavening, olive oil for moisture, and salt.
+A little bit of baking powder for leavening, olive oil for moisture, and salt.

 The dough for these almond flour tortillas is really easy to make.
 It does take a little bit of time for the psyllium husk to absorb all the water, so the dough is moist at first.
 However, it gets dryer after about a minute and is really easy to work with.
 I like to rest the dough in a bowl for 10 minutes to let the psyllium husk absorb the moisture and create an elastic, soft dough.
 The dough should not be crumbly or sticky.